 There are many ways to increase patient engagement on your website, such as live streaming and live chat.
 But the most important aspect is to have engaging content that your patients can relate to.
 Providing inappropriate content and stuffing your website with keywords might bring visitors to your website, but it will not be an effective long-term solution.

 In addition, a low percentage of engaged patients will hamper your dental practice.
 Engaged patients will represent your dental practice more effectively through social networks, blogs and even word-of-mouth.
-Your website is the backbone of your dental practice.
+Your website is the backbone of your dental practice marketing.
 Therefore, make sure you implement the most effective patient engagement tactics.